 GLG's sales team is based in Vancouver and is focused on selling through distributors and directly to our customers.
-The Company is working on expanding its sales team to achieve greater market penetration, particularly in North America, and continues a dual focus of expanding its customer base as well as engaging with large multi-nationals for high volume sales.
+The Company is working on achieving greater market penetration, particularly in North America, and continues a dual focus of expanding its customer base as well as engaging with large multi-nationals for high volume sales.
 The Company is also working on strategic relationships to develop novel opportunities for high volume sales outside the sweetener space.